Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Experiments in an external field

 \subsection{Common mode}

-In the common mode configuration, depicted in Fig.~\ref{ringb}, the two LJTJs share the same doubly connected base electrode and are series biased.
-Any circulating current, $I_{cir}$, modulates oppositely the zero-field critical currents, $I_{c1}$ and $I_{c2}$, of the two LJTJs; then, their difference, $\delta I_c = I_{c2}-I_{c1}$, changes twice faster with the winding number, $n$.
-Further, the rms current noise on $\delta I_c$ is only $\sqrt{2}$ times larger than that on a single critical current, meaning that in the common mode configuration the signal-to-noise ratio is enhanced by a factor $\sqrt{2}$.
-However, the main advantage of such configuration is that by reading the two critical currents simultaneously and looking at the correlation between their changes, it is possible to exclude unwanted events from the statistical analysis.
-These are related to the trapping of Abrikosov vortices found at the pinning centers of the superconducting electrodes (such as normal inclusions, dislocations and grain boundaries).

-When using two series-biased LJTJs, care should be taken to ensure that their critical currents are sufficiently different, otherwise the switching to non-zero voltages of the weaker junction might prematurely drive the other to the finite voltage state.
-One further reduction by a $\sqrt{2}$ factor of the signal-to-noise ratio is achieved by taking the combination, $I_{c2}^+ - I_{c2}^- -I_{c1}^+ + I_{c1}^-$, where $I_{c1,2}^+$ and $I_{c1,2}^-$ are the absolute values of, respectively, the positive and negative critical currents of the two LJTJs.
+In the common mode configuration, shown in Fig.~\ref{ringb}, the two LJTJs share the same doubly connected base electrode and are series biased.
+Any circulating current, $I_{cir}$, modulates the zero-field critical currents, $I_{c1}$ and $I_{c2}$, of the two LJTJs with opposite sign.
+As a result their difference, $\delta I_c = I_{c2}-I_{c1}$, changes twice as fast as the winding number, $n$.
+The rms current noise on $\delta I_c$ is only $\sqrt{2}$ times larger than that on a single critical current, meaning that in the common mode configuration the signal-to-noise ratio is enhanced by a factor $\sqrt{2}$.
+Furthermore, by reading the two critical currents simultaneously and looking at their correlation, it is possible to exclude unwanted events from the statistical analysis.
+These are related to the trapping of Abrikosov vortices found at pinning centres of the superconducting electrodes.
+A further reduction of the signal-to-noise ratio by a factor of $\sqrt{2}$ is achieved by taking the combination, $I_{c2}^+ - I_{c2}^- -I_{c1}^+ + I_{c1}^-$, where $I_{c1,2}^+$ and $I_{c1,2}^-$ are the absolute values of, respectively, the positive and negative critical currents of the two LJTJs.